huangzh0707/huangzh0707.github.io/_pages/about.md

   - /about.html
 ---

-I am an assistant professor in the area of [Information Systems and Quantitative Sciences (ISQS) at Rawls College of Business, Texas Tech University](https://www.depts.ttu.edu/rawlsbusiness/about/isqs/).
+I am a tenure track assistant professor in the area of [Information Systems and Quantitative Sciences (ISQS) at Rawls College of Business, Texas Tech University](https://www.depts.ttu.edu/rawlsbusiness/about/isqs/).
 My passion lies on empowering people in real business world by leveraging information technologies and data sciences. <br>
 <br>
 Before joining Texas Tech University, I obtained my Ph.D. degree from the department of [Information and Decision Sciences at Carlson School of Management, University of Minnesota.](https://carlsonschool.umn.edu/departments/information-decision-sciences-department)
 <br>